-Defending champion Swiatek into Indian Wells semi
+Defending champion Swiatek into Indian Wells semis

 But Sakkari came from 40-0 down in the final game to force a deciding set, which she won in dominant fashion.

-The 27-year-old will now face world number two Aryna Sabalenka, who moved into the semi-finals with a 6-4 6-0 victory over American Coco Gauff on Wednesday.
+The 27-year-old will now face Australian Open champion Aryna Sabalenka, who moved into the semi-finals with a 6-4 6-0 victory over American Coco Gauff on Wednesday.